ioolliver/authentication-app/README.md

 Default port is **3030**.

 **host:port/**
-You must be authenticated to access.
+You must be authenticated to access.\n
 GET

 **host:port/users**
-Creates a user
+Creates a user\n
 POST - Body format (JSON):
 ```json
 {